 Work hard to keep your aging parents interested in their hobbies and connected with friends.
 Buy them tickets to events and arrange transportation.
 Talk with family members who live close to your parents and encourage visits.

-A 2015 survey of Medicare patients showed that 86 percent would prefer to live their last days at home instead of in a hospital or nursing home.
+A 2015 survey of Medicare patients showed that 86 percent would prefer to spend their final days or months at home, even when dealing with a serious illness.
 Advance directives are a guide for future health care decisions in the event a person cannot make them for themselves.
-It enables people of any age to have more control of their end-of-life care and relieves that burden from their children.
+Advance care planning can spell out preferences for breathing tubes, resuscitation or other medical care if you’re in a coma, terminally ill, seriously injured or in end-stage dementia.
 See our advance directive information for all 50 states.

 Eldercare.gov is a valuable resource